cal-itp/data-infra/services/gtfs-rt-archiver-v3/README.md

 # gtfs-rt-archiver-v3

-This is the third iteration of our GTFS RT downloader aka archiver.
+This is the third iteration of our [GTFS Realtime (RT)](https://gtfs.org/realtime/) downloader aka archiver.

 ## Architecture and frameworks/tools

 ### Huey
 [huey](https://github.com/coleifer/huey) is a minimal/lightweight task queue library that we use to enqueue tasks for asynchronous/parallel execution by workers.
+The [ticker](./gtfs_rt_archiver_v3/ticker.py) enqueues Huey tasks for processing, which are picked up by the [consumer](./gtfs_rt_archiver_v3/consumer.py) for processing.

 ### Redis
 Currently we use [Redis](https://github.com/redis/redis) as the storage backend